barichd/brailleorch/borframework.md

 <h3 id="3-6">3.6 Section-by-section Page</h3>

-Section-by-section is used in many countries with varied layouts.
-Here, I choose some classical features for the users.
-If anyone who wants a different layout, please contact Daniel Barich for implementation.
+Section-by-section is used in many countries with varied layouts, and it's therefore much more flexible than bar-over-bar and line-over-line.
+Since it's not unified, I have to pick up some most essential features for the users.
+If anyone who wants a different layout, please contact us for implementation.

+Sectioned by (combo box)
+Systems (default)
+Custom (by user settings, see below)
+Specified measure amount (input a number below)

+Customize sectioning (dialog)
+This dialog will open two lists.
+The upper one lists out all measures, and the lower one is waiting for the user to add section breaked measures.
+The dialog has "add", "save" and "cancel" buttons.
+Look at the original score, counting down measures, then scroll to the point where you want to create a new section (e.g., beginning of a music phrase or section), and press "add" to store a break point into the BMML file.
+If Sectioned by is set to Customize, the software will use these points to create sections.
+This will ease reading and memorize the music.

 Indentation (radio button)
 First line indent (default)
 Following lines indent
 These are two main different indentation styles.

+Indent by (spin box)
+Default: 2 cells

 Line-over-line style (checkbox, default unchecked)
 Only applicable to keyboard music.
 The layout is much like line-over-line, but line breaking is free for all staves.